Blog

 • Difficulty jumping up or down

-With proper management, the effects of osteoarthritis can be substantially reduced; enabling cats to live happier and more comfortable lives.
-Working in partnership with your vet to devise a complete care program can improve the quality of life for your cat and ease the management of feline osteoarthritis.
+With proper management, the effects of osteoarthritis can be substantially reduced; enabling cats to live happier and more active lives.
+There is no cure for osteoarthritis, but working in partnership with your vet to devise a complete care program can improve the quality of life for your cat.

 Need an Appointment